-Being on the road in the winter requires drivers to stay on their toes, says EMC Senior Engineer Jim Stotser.
-And Jim should know: He travels up to 50,000 miles each year in all types of weather for his job.
-Follow Jim’s tried-and-true winter driving tips.
+Being on the road in the winter requires drivers to stay on their toes, says EMC Engineering Specialist Kevin Clayton.
+And Kevin should know: He travels up to 50,000 miles each year in all types of weather for his job.
+Follow Kevin's tried-and-true winter driving tips.

-- Develop a checklist to standardize planning.
-Jim suggests that companies adapt one or several pretravel checklists as a good addition to (or starting point for) a winter driving training program.
+Develop a checklist to standardize planningKevin suggests that companies adapt one or several pretravel checklists as a good addition to (or starting point for) a winter driving training program.
 If your company does not have a policy, individual drivers can develop their own list.
 Include servicing, survival kits, driving do’s and don’ts, and how to cope if you get stranded.
-Review and download sample lists from the National Highway Traffic Safety Administration and EMC.
+Review and download sample lists from the national highway traffic safety administration and EMC.

-- Turn off cruise control when driving through rain, snow or potentially icy conditions (especially if there is a chance for black ice formation).
-“It’s easy to believe you can tap the brakes to turn the cruise off if you skid, but tapping the brakes could make a skid more severe,” Jim says.
+Turn off cruise control when driving through rain, snow or potentially icy conditions (especially if there is a chance for black ice formation)“It’s easy to believe you can tap the brakes to turn the cruise off if you skid, but tapping the brakes could make a skid more severe,” Kevin says.

-- Keep your gas tank at least half full.
-“This is a hard one to follow when you are pressing on to a destination,” Jim admits.
+Keep your gas tank at least half full“This is a hard one to follow when you are pressing on to a destination,” Kevin admits.
 However, it can be a lifesaver.
 Getting stranded with too little gas to keep your vehicle warm may be deadly.
 Stopping frequently to fill up also gives drivers a chance to stretch, check the weather ahead and pick up any missing supplies, such as food and beverages that may be needed in case of an emergency.

-- Add an outdoor temperature gauge if one isn’t standard on your vehicle.
-Jim purchased his for about $10 at a truck stop.
+Add an outdoor temperature gauge if one isn’t standard on your vehicleKevin purchased his for about $10 at a truck stop.
 It’s battery operated and sticks on the dashboard with an adhesive strip.
 A wire runs out the window to pick up the air temperature, and an alert sounds when the temperature drops to 32 degrees Fahrenheit.
-That alert has saved Jim from black ice before.
+That alert has saved Kevin from black ice before.

-- Don’t rush to get home (or to your destination).
-“I know my driving limitations and have come to the conclusion that no trip is worth risking my life for,” Jim says.
+Don’t rush to get home (or to your destination)“I know my driving limitations and have come to the conclusion that no trip is worth risking my life for,” Kevin says.